Gayathridevi237/pg-accommodation-management-system/README.md

 The application follows a client–server architecture:

+Frontend

-Frontend handles user interaction and UI rendering
+Handles user interaction and UI rendering

+Built using HTML, CSS, Bootstrap, and JavaScript

+Backend

+Processes business logic

-Backend processes business logic and database communication
+Manages authentication and database communication using PHP

+Asynchronous Communication

-AJAX is used for asynchronous operations such as interest toggling
+AJAX is used for operations such as interest toggling without page reloads

+Database

-MySQL database stores user, property, and interest data
+MySQL stores user, property, and interest-related data

 Project Structure
 pg-life-accommodation-finder/